jackolney/travis-ci-latex-pdf/README.md

 [![Build Status](https://api.travis-ci.org/PHPirates/travis-ci-latex-pdf.svg)](https://travis-ci.org/PHPirates/travis-ci-latex-pdf)

-Write LaTeX, push to git, let Travis automatically try to build your file and release a pdf automatically to GitHub releases when the commit was tagged.
+Write LaTeX, push to git, let Travis automatically build your file and release a pdf automatically to GitHub releases when the commit was tagged.

+# Choose your tools: Miniconda with Tectonic vs TeX Live with pdflatex

+If you have no idea, Tectonic is easier since you do not need to keep a list of packages and specify the number of compiles manually.

+[Tectonic](https://tectonic-typesetting.github.io) is a LaTeX engine which has some nice features like
+* automatically loops TeX and BibTeX as needed, and only as much as needed
+* automatically downloads LaTeX packages (just like MikTeX, contrary to TeX Live)

+pdflatex does not have these features, but is easy to use with MikTeX on Windows while Tectonic is not available for Windows yet.
+The original build instructions used pdflatex and TeX Live, they are [below](#pdflatex).

+## Instructions for building with Tectonic

+* Go to [Travis CI](https://travis-ci.org) and enable the repository which contains a LaTeX file that you want to build.
+* Copy `.travis.yml` and specify the right tex and pdf file in the `.travis.yml`.
+Possibly you also need to change the folder in `before_script` if not using `src/`.
+* For deploying to GitHub releases, see the notes [below](#deploy).

+## <a name="pdflatex">Instructions for building with pdflatex and TeX Live</a>

+If for some reason you prefer the pdflatex engine with the TeX Live distribution, read on.

-Installs a minimal TeX Live installation on Travis, and compiles with pdflatex.
+This method installs an almost minimal TeX Live installation on Travis, and compiles with pdflatex.
 This repo contains:
 - The TeX Live install script `texlive_install.sh` including profile `texlive/texlive.profile` (specifies for example the TeX Live scheme)
 - A Travis configuration file
 - Demonstration LaTeX files in `src/`
+- Besides the list of packages that get installed in `texlive_install.sh`, you can see a list of packages in `main.tex` which you can all use with this install.

-# Features
+### Features

 * Add the extra packages you use which are not included in the TeX Live basic scheme to the install script.
 * The currently used package index is [here](http://ctan.mirrors.hoobly.com/systems/texlive/tlnet/archive/).